Core Idea

 What It Is

 Michael Lopp (Managing Humans - Lopp - 2019, Chapter 6) defines a taxonomy of three possible 1:1 encounters.
-The manager’s first task in any 1:1 is classification — determining which type of encounter they’re in before deciding how to respond.
+The manager’s first task is classification — determining which type before deciding how to respond.

 • The Update: Status transfer.
-The engineer tells you what they’ve been working on.
-This is the default mode almost every 1:1 begins with, but it’s not the purpose.
 A 1:1 that produces only status updates is a meeting that could have been an email.

 • The Vent: Emotional processing.
-The engineer is frustrated, overwhelmed, or angry.
-They need to be heard, not fixed.
-The manager’s instinct — to jump into problem-solving mode — is precisely wrong.
-Interrupting a Vent with solutions communicates inattention.
-The Vent resolves when the person has space to fully articulate what they’re experiencing.
+The engineer needs to be heard, not fixed.
+Interrupting a Vent with solutions communicates inattention and resolves nothing.

 • The Disaster: A genuine crisis requiring the manager’s direct intervention.
-Unlike the Vent, this is not about emotional processing — it’s about action.
-Something has gone seriously wrong and the manager must respond.
+Unlike the Vent, this demands action.

 The Classification Problem